Harish-Uta17/python-projects/README.md

-# 🐍 Python Projects
+🐍 Python Projects

-This repository contains my daily Python projects while learning through the *100 Days of Python* course.
+This repository contains my daily Python projects while learning through the 100 Days of Python course.
 Each project is small but helps me practice Python step by step.

----

-## 📂 Projects Added
+📂 Projects Added
-- *Treasure Hunt* 🎯 – A text-based adventure game using conditionals.
+Treasure Hunt 🎯 – A text-based adventure game using conditionals.

+Stone Paper Scissors ✊📄✂️ – A fun game against the computer using random module and conditionals.

-- (More projects will be added every day...)
+(More projects will be added every day...)

----

-## 🛠 Tech Used
+🛠 Tech Used
-- Python 3
+Python 3

-- PyCharm Community Edition
+PyCharm Community Edition

----

-## 📌 Goals
+📌 Goals
-- Practice Python every day ✅
+Practice Python every day ✅

-- Upload at least one project daily ✅
+Upload at least one project daily ✅

-- Improve problem-solving and coding style ✅
+Improve problem-solving and coding style ✅

----

 ⭐ Stay tuned for more projects!